Other US states could see scenarios similar to the Covid-19 crisis unfolding in Michigan, expert says - KTVZ

 Vaccine advisers to the CDC, after meeting last week without making a decision, have scheduled another meeting for April 23 to take up the question of whether the J&J vaccine causes blood clots and, if so, what to do about it.
 The group previously said they needed more information.

-“I am glad that the pause is happening because it really illustrates that our system is working, that our federal health officials are prioritizing — more than anything else — safety,” Wen told CNN on Saturday.
-“If they’re willing to hit pause on something that’s less than one in a million, we should be really reassured about their commitment to safety.”
+“I am glad that the pause is happening because it really illustrates that our system is working, that our federal health officials are prioritizing — more than anything else — safety,” Wen said “If they’re willing to hit pause on something that’s less than one in a million, we should be really reassured about their commitment to safety.”

 The other two Covid-19 vaccines that have also gotten the green light in the US — Pfizer and Moderna — are not implicated in the pause.
 And in the coming weeks, it will be key to continue the important messaging about their safety, Wen said, and why Covid-19 vaccinations remain critical.